./dev |

 See Shannon Entropy but briefly recreated here for completeness.

-Consider $n$ symbols, each occurring with probability $p_k$ for $k \in (0,1,, \dots , n-1)$.
-If a system is comprised of $T$ symbols, where each is assumed to be independent of each other, and if $T$ large, then $T \cdot p_k \cdot n$ is approximately integral and we can express the number of ways of arranging $T$ symbols as:
+Consider $n$ distinct symbols, each occurring with probability $p_k$ for $k \in (0,1,, \dots , n-1)$.
+If a system is comprised of a collection of $B$ symbols, taken from the $n$ available, with each assumed to be independent of each other, and $B$ large, then $B \cdot p_k \cdot n$ is approximately integral and the the number of ways of arranging $B$ symbols is:

 The number of bits to describe the number of configurations is (with $\lg(\cdot) = \log_2(\cdot)$ ):